 - 2 ice cubes or more for topping, optional

-- Wash the peaches very well with water and peel the skin off the peaches.
+- Wash the peaches very well with water.

-- Remove the seeds and slice the peaches in medium sized pieces.
+- Peel the skin off the peaches, remove the seeds and slice the peaches in medium sized pieces.

 - Transfer the delicious, refreshing peach juice to tall glasses, top with ice cubes and serve immediately!
 If making for later use, keep the peach juice refrigerated until the time of serving for best results.